amritachandrasekar18/Data-606-Capstone-project/README.md

 ---

 ## Executive Summary
-The project Detecting Fraudulent Healthcare Providers Using Machine Learning seeks to address the pervasive issue of fraudulent activities within Medicare claims data using advanced machine learning techniques.
-Healthcare fraud, including practices like inflated billing and falsified services, is a major concern that leads to financial losses and undermines the integrity of the healthcare system.
+The project Detecting Fraudulent Healthcare Providers Using Machine Learning seeks to address the pervasive issue of fraudulent activities within Medicare claims data using advanced machine learning techniques.Healthcare fraud, including practices like inflated billing and falsified services, is a major concern that leads to financial losses and undermines the integrity of the healthcare system.
 By applying various machine learning models such as Logistic Regression, Random Forest, XGBoost, Gradient Boosting, and LightGBM, the project identifies patterns indicative of fraud in the claims data.
 Additionally, the class imbalance in the dataset is mitigated using SMOTE (Synthetic Minority Over-sampling Technique), which enhances the model’s ability to accurately detect fraudulent claims.
 The project also features an interactive Streamlit dashboard, which allows healthcare administrators to conduct visualize key insights, predict fraud/non-fraud facilitating more informed decision-making and improving overall fraud prevention efforts.

 ### Key Findings:
 - **LightGBM** achieved 98% accuracy, demonstrating its strong ability to detect fraudulent providers with minimal bias.
 - Important features such as **ProviderFraudRate** and **ClaimsPerProvider** were identified as key indicators of fraud.
 - **SMOTE** significantly enhanced model performance by addressing class imbalance in the dataset.
-- The **Streamlit dashboard** provided an intuitive interface for real-time fraud prediction and decision-making.
+- The **Streamlit dashboard** provided an intuitive interface for fraud prediction and decision-making.

 ---

 ## Introduction

 Healthcare fraud, especially within Medicare, leads to significant financial losses and affects the quality of care.
 Traditional fraud detection methods are ineffective due to the high volume and complexity of claims data.
 This project applies **machine learning algorithms** to automate fraud detection, offering a scalable and efficient solution.
-An interactive **Streamlit dashboard** was built to visualize fraud patterns and allow real-time predictions, enabling healthcare administrators to make informed decisions swiftly.
+An interactive **Streamlit dashboard** was built to visualize fraud patterns and allow  predictions, enabling healthcare administrators to make informed decisions swiftly.

 ---